Print full article

 Latent TB infection does not cause any symptoms.
 Someone may have latent TB infection for years without knowing it.
 The symptoms of active tuberculosis depend on what part(s) of the body are involved.
-The most common symptoms tend to be pulmonary (TB in the lungs) and include chronic cough, haemoptysis (coughing up sputum containing blood), fever, night sweats and weight loss.
+The most common symptoms are and include chronic cough, haemoptysis (coughing up sputum containing blood), fever, weakness, night sweats and weight loss.

 If the TB is extrapulmonary (outside of the lungs), it may cause few noticeable symptoms or a wide range including: